-Our internal controls over financial reporting are designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with IFRS.
-Because of their inherent limitations, internal controls over financial reporting may not prevent or detect misstatements.
+Our Chairman, Chief Executive Officer and Chief Financial Officer have designed internal controls over financial reporting, or have caused them to be designed under their supervision, in order to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with IFRS.

+Due to their inherent limitations, internal controls over financial reporting may not prevent or detect misstatements.
 Therefore, even those systems determined to be effective can provide only reasonable assurance with respect to financial statement preparation and presentation.
-There have been no changes in our internal controls over financial reporting for the quarter ended 30 September 2021.
+There have been no changes in our internal controls over financial reporting for the quarter ended 30 June 2022.